basemkhirat/express-mvc/README.md

 # express-mvc
-A light-weight full-featured mvc pattern for express framework with minimum dependencies
+A light-weight mvc pattern for express framework with minimum dependencies

 ## Installation